 Incidence of Lyme Disease in Scotland

-Tests in donated blood have concluded that 4.2% of blood donors have positive borrelia serology.
+Tests in donated blood have concluded that 4.2% of blood donors have positive Borrelia serology.
 With the estimated 2015 mid-year population of Scotland standing at 5.373 million, that equates to 225,666 blood donors of Scotland having been infected.
 The number of infected people is likely to be higher as those who are ill are less likely to give blood.
 Not everyone who is infected has current symptoms.
 The prevalence of positive serology amongst blood donors was even higher in the Highlands, being 8.6% around Inverness.

-Species of Ticks in Scotland
+Species of Borrelia in Ticks in Scotland

 The species of ticks in the Scotland are very different from those in the USA.
 The Chief Medical Officer of NHS Scotland (in a personal letter from November 2016) advised that, "in a study, 8% of ticks from 25 sites across Scotland were identified as being infected with B. valaisiana, however, the majority of genospecies were B. afzelii (48%) and B. garinii (36%)".

-However, in 2013, borrelia miyamotoi was discovered in the USA.
+However, in 2013, Borrelia miyamotoi was discovered in the USA.
 In 2014, a high seroprevalance of Borrelia miyamotoi antibodies was found in forestry workers in the Netherlands.
-In 2015, scientists from the Porton Down Public Health Laboratory in England announced the discovery of borrelia miyamotoi in ticks in England.
+In 2015, scientists from the Porton Down Public Health Laboratory in England announced the discovery of Borrelia miyamotoi in ticks in England.
 It is not know how prevalent it is in Scotland but in 2017 it was reported that ticks with Borrelia miyamotoi were found feeding on competitors of a Scottish mountain marathon.

 According to the National Lyme Borreliosis Testing Laboratory, "prior to 2010, LB was a notifiable disease in Scotland and although the NLBTL reported all laboratory confirmed cases, the data published by Health Protection Scotland (HPS) varied and the reporting of clinical cases by medical practitioners was limited".